mck89/peast/README.md

     * Disallowed labelled function declarations in strict mode
     * Allowed `if (...) function () {}` syntax if not in strict mode
 * __BC break__: removed Function_ and Class_ interfaces and traits and replaced them with abstract classes
+* __BC break__: if sourceEncoding is not specified, the parser won't try to autodetect it, but will assume UTF-8